Djdurga/Sales-Insights-Data-Analysis-Project/README.md

 # Sales-Insights-Data-Analysis-Project
-We use MySQL and Power BI to understand this project.
+I used MySQL and Power BI to understand this project.

 ## Data Analysis Using SQL